What is the Pupil Distance (PD)

-Pupillary Distance (PD) or interpupillary distance (IPD) is the distance (the industry standard is to measure in millimeters) between the centers of the pupils in each eye.
-This measurement is used when preparing to make prescription eyeglasses.
-This measurement is different from person to person and also depends on whether they are looking at near objects or far away.
+Pupillary distance (PD) or interpupillary distance (IPD) is the distance (the industry standard is to be measured in millimeters) between the centers of the pupils in each eye.
+This method is used in planning to produce prescription eyeglasses.
+This measurement is different from person to person and also depends on whether they look at objects nearby or far away.

-How is this important for your vision and why do you need it to buy glasses
+How important it is to your vision, and why do you need it to buy glasses?

-Every set of the prescription lens has an “optical center,” which is determined by pupillary distance.
-Pupillary distance is used to determine where you look through the lens of your glasses and should be as accurate as possible.
+A growing range of the prescription lens has an "optical center" which is defined by the gap between the pupils.
+Pupillary distance is used to assess whether you are aiming through the lens of your glasses which will be as precise as possible.

 A pupillary distance measurement is necessary for properly fitting your eyeglass lenses.
 There is no reason to walk around with inaccurate glasses when it is so easy to get this number.
 Be sure to take your number, and the rest of your prescription, the next time you shop online for trendy eyeglasses.